madmartin/IRMP_PICO/README.md

 ## Thanks to
 Frank Meyer for IRMP.
 [1]
 Ole Ernst for code review, linux Makefile and linux download-extract-patch-script and new protocol.
 [2]
 Manuel Reimer for gcc-4.9 fix, SimpleCircuit and check if host is running.
 [3]
 Martin Neubauer for integration into EasyVDR, addon board development and selling ready-to-use receiver sets.
 [4]
 Alexander Grothe for integration into yaVDR and much help with difficult questions.
 [5]
 Helmut Emmerich for selling ready-to-use receiver sets and user support.
 [6]
 Claus Muus for integration into MLD.
 [7]
-Bernd Juraschek for vdr-plugin-statusleds, which was the base for vdr-plugin-statusleds2irmphidkbd.
-[8]
 All Users for questions, feature requests, feedback and ideas.

 [1] https://www.mikrocontroller.net/articles/IRMP